samdbmg/dhcp-netboot.xyz/README.md

 cd vagrant-demo
 ./run-demo.sh 192.168.0.1
 ```
-You might be prompted to select which network the VM should connect to, choose
+**Note:** You might be prompted to select which network the VM should connect to, choose
 the one matching the IP address you gave.

 You should see something like (also at slightly better quality